appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/action-errors/datasource-errors.md

 ### Error connecting to local DB or API

-If you are trying to connect to a local MySQL database from Appsmith and see an error message like:
+If you are trying to connect to a local database from Appsmith and see an error message like:

 #### Error message